-Parameter Description Protocol A protocol for network packet transmission.
-Select a value from the drop-down list.
-IP version An IP version to which the rule will be applied.
-Select the relevant value from the drop-down list.
-Direction The direction of network packet transmission to which the rule will be applied.
-Select the relevant value from the drop-down list.
-LAN to WAN: The rule will be applied to the packets transmitted from the local network to the external network.
-WAN to LAN: The rule will be applied to the packets transmitted from the external network to the local network.
-LAN to Router: The rule will be applied to the packets transmitted from the local network to DIR-615S.
-WAN to Router: The rule will be applied to the packets transmitted from the external network to DIR-615S.
+Parameter Description GRE: The rule will be applied to the packets transmitted to the GRE tunnel (available if a GRE tunnel has been created on the device).
+IPIP: The rule will be applied to the packets transmitted to the IPIP tunnel (available if an IPIP tunnel has been created on the device).
+IPsec: The rule will be applied to the packets transmitted to the IPsec tunnel (available if an IPsec tunnel has been created on the device).
+PPTP Server: The rule will be applied to the packets transmitted to the PPTP server (available if a PPTP server has been created on the device).
+L2TP Server: The rule will be applied to the packets transmitted to the L2TP server (available if an L2TP server has been created on the device).
+From the Source interface and Destination interface dropdown lists, select source and destination interfaces for which the rule will be applied.
+Leave the Auto values to apply the rule to all created WAN interfaces.
 Source IP address Set as Select the needed value from the drop-down list.
-Start IPv4 address / Start IPv6 address The source host start IPv4 or IPv6 address.
-If it is necessary to specify a single address, leave the End IPv4 address / End IPv6 address field blank.
-You can choose a device connected to the router's LAN at the moment.
+The source host start IPv4 or IPv6 address.
+Start IPv4 address / If it is necessary to specify a single address, leave the End IPv4 address / End IPv6 address field blank.
+Start IPv6 address You can choose a device connected to the router's LAN at the moment.
 To do this, select the relevant IPv4 or IPv6 address from the drop-down list (the field will be filled in automatically).
 End IPv4 address / End IPv6 address The source host end IPv4 or IPv6 address.
 Subnet IPv4 address / Subnet IPv6 address The source subnet IPv4 or IPv6 address.
 The field is displayed when the Subnet value is selected from the Set as drop-down list.
 Destination IP address Set as Select the needed value from the drop-down list.

-Start IPv4 address / Start IPv6 address The destination host start IPv4 or IPv6 address.
+Parameter Description Start IPv4 address / Start IPv6 address The destination host start IPv4 or IPv6 address.
 If it is necessary to specify a single address, leave the End IPv4 address / End IPv6 address field blank.
 You can choose a device connected to the router's LAN at the moment.
 To do this, select the relevant IPv4 or IPv6 address from the drop-down list (the field will be filled in automatically).

-Parameter Description End IPv4 address / End IPv6 address The destination host end IPv4 or IPv6 address.
+End IPv4 address / End IPv6 address The destination host end IPv4 or IPv6 address.
 Subnet IPv4 address / Subnet IPv6 address The destination subnet IPv4 or IPv6 address.
 The field is displayed when the Subnet value is selected from the Set as drop-down list.
 Ports Destination port A port of the destination IP address.
 You can specify one port, several ports separated by a comma, or a range of ports separated by a colon.
 Set source port manually Move the switch to the right to specify a port of the source IP address manually.
 Upon that the Source port field is displayed.
 Source port A port of the source IP address.
 You can specify one port, several ports separated by a comma, or a range of ports separated by a colon.